MaiJi97/Leetcode/java/305_NumberOfIslands/README.md

-In this problem, the number of islands is dynamically changing, so we need to use union find to continuously check if the block and its adjacent blocks have the same parent.
+In this problem, the number of islands is dynamically changing, so we need to use union find to continuously check if the block and its adjacent blocks have the same terminal parent / belong to the same island.
 If they do not , we merge (union) them.
 Note that n * x + y is way we perform linear mapping.
+Also note that what we want here is the number of islands / number of terminal parents.

 Time Complexity: O(M * N + L log(UF)) if union find is improved.